Can Equities Climb Another Wall of Worry?

 Loose monetary policy has made bonds expensive relative to stocks, especially recently as more government debt pays negative yields.

-Source: Bloomberg; data are weekly from 2 February 2001 to 25 October 2019 and reflect the Bloomberg Barclays Global Treasury Index yield to worst and MSCI World IndexSM earnings yield.
+Source: Bloomberg, data are weekly from 2/2/01 - 10/25/19 and reflect the Bloomberg Barclays Global Treasuries yield to worst and MSCI World Index℠ earnings yield.
 Yield to worst (YTW) is the lowest yield an investor can expect when investing in a callable bond.

-We view this skepticism as healthy.
-Although Equities carry more risk than developed market sovereign debt, on a relative basis stocks appear attractive, with the MSCI All Country World IndexSM offering an earnings yield of 5.4%, more than three times the payout of a 10-year U.S. Treasury and well above the negative yield of the 10-year German bund.
+We view this scepticism as healthy.
+Although Equities carry more risk than developed market sovereign debt, on a relative basis stocks appear attractive, with the MSCI All Country World IndexSM offering an earnings yield of 5.4%, more than three times the payout of a 10-year US Treasury and well above the negative yield of the 10-year German bund.